Niieldaa/Techathon-2025/README.md

 ---

 ## ⚙️ Challenges We Faced
-- Implementing **multiplayer** in VR proved tricky — synchronizing interactions and positions was a major hurdle.
+- Implementing **multiplayer** in VR proved tricky, synchronizing interactions and positions was a major hurdle.
 - **Grab interactions** for weapons and objects needed extensive fine-tuning.
-- Rendering complex environments on PCs caused **performance bottlenecks**.

 ---